ptitbroussou/HW_QCNN/README.md

 ```
 Here "letao" is my account name, you should replace it by yours.

-After connected, please install the packages we need, at least pytorch, scipy, numpy, etc (e.g. you can use pip install),
+After connected, please install the packages we need, at least pytorch, scipy, numpy, etc (e.g. you can use pip install)
-and clone this git
+and clone this git, you only need to do this one time and the server will save all.

 ```bash
 git clone git@github.com:ptitbroussou/HW_QCNN.git
 ```
+Here you have two choices, interactive or non-interactive:
+### Test in the LIP6 Cluster interactively
-Then alloc the server resource by:
+Alloc the server resource by:
 ```bash
 (base) letao@front:~$ salloc --nodes=1 --gpus-per-node=a100_3g.40gb:1 --time=60
 salloc: Granted job allocation 11162